 - Mix the spices into the chicken.
 Move the chicken around in the bag until the spices are fully incorporated.
 You could do this in a bowl instead.

-- Place 4 chicken wings in the air fryer basket and cook for 10 minutes, flip them, and cook for 5-8 minutes longer, checking occasionally.
+- Place 4 chicken wings in the air fryer basket, or however many will fit in a single layer.° Cook for 10 minutes, flip them, and cook for 5-8 minutes longer, checking occasionally.
 If you like them really crispy, add a few more minutes.